evan-wes/A-Deep-Dive-into-Deep-Learning-Hyperparameter-Tuning/README.md

 <b> ~~~~~ This project is a current work in progress ~~~~~ </b>

+Please see [these slides](/A_Deep_Dive_into_Deep_Learning_Hyperparameter_Tuning.pdf) for a detailed illustrative walkthrough of the analysis completed so far, including many plots and visualizations.

 ## Path to completion:

 1. Initial exploratory analysis and feature engineering ------------------------------------------ [&#10003;]